Internal telemetry

 Number of spans that exporter(s) failed to enqueue.Counter

-otelcol_exporter_queue_capacityFixed capacity of the retry queue, in batches.Gauge
+otelcol_exporter_queue_capacityFixed capacity of the sending queue, in batches.Gauge

-otelcol_exporter_queue_sizeCurrent size of the retry queue, in batches.Gauge
+otelcol_exporter_queue_sizeCurrent size of the sending queue, in batches.Gauge

 otelcol_exporter_send_failed_